 The intent of warnings sent to students, faculty, and staff is to alert them to take the necessary precautions to protect themselves in case of violent crimes occurring on campus.
 Also, timely warnings may be issued when patterns of crime are committed against property.
 A timely warning notice is generally distributed through the Bison Safe mobile app push notification through your mobile device, text or email message notification from HUDPS.
-Timely warnings are issued by a designated HUDPS official.
+Timely warnings are issued by the University's Director of Emergency Management.
 An alert is sent when the below-listed offenses are reported and are considered by HUDPS to present a serious and continuing threat to the university community or when crime patterns exist within geographic locations defined in the Clery Act.